mjnaderi/AxelSH/README.md

 # AxelSH

-My simple download manager for linux!
+AxelSH is a fork of `axel`, a lightweight download accelerator for Linux.
+It uses `dialog` and `gtkdialog` for UI parts.

 ![AxelSH](/axelsh.png)

-Uses `axel` for downloading and accelerating downloads.
-Uses `dialog` and `gtkdialog`.

 ## Installation